Santo Domingo La Cascada Water System Project – Mexico

 With no government support to replace the lost water line, the people have suffered the drudgery of having to carry all their water by bucket from a tiny creek a long distance from their community.
 It is a tedious and difficult task that has to be done repeatedly in the course of a day.
 Frail elderly people whose grown children live elsewhere have to fetch their own water.
 Schoolchildren must carry water daily to help their families.
 They have done this now for over 10 years.

 The elementary school accommodates many children but has no water.
-The community police must spend a couple hours each day carrying water from far away just for the bathrooms that are in constant use by the students and staff.
+The community police must spend a couple of hours each day carrying water from far away just for the bathrooms that are in constant use by the students and staff.
 Severe drought conditions since 2014 have aggravated the hardship since people cannot reliably collect rainwater.
 These conditions prevent families from producing gardens, which are important for food security.

 This project is to restore water to the community by replacing and upgrading 6.5 kilometers of a water line that was lost in the Hurricane Stan disaster.
 This straightforward project will replace the galvanized pipe with 2″ PVC hose that will be buried underground.
 Under the technical direction of the Sexto Sol Center, the community has mapped out a better route for the hose along a ridge where it would not be affected by future flooding.
 The hose is durable and when buried will provide decades of service.